 - a.
-DEMONSTRATORS The duties of demonstrators shall not include work normally done by employees covered by this Agreement. - b.
-ASSISTANT STORE MANAGER An Assistant Store Manager is an employee who serves in the capacity of the Manager in the absence of the regular manager. - c.
-HEAD CLERK A Head Clerk is an employee who has been assigned by the Employer to direct or supervise the work of others.
+DEMONSTRATORS: The duties of demonstrators shall not include work normally done by employees covered by this Agreement. - b.
+ASSISTANT STORE MANAGER: An Assistant Store Manager is an employee who serves in the capacity of the Manager in the absence of the regular manager. - c.
+HEAD CLERK: A Head Clerk is an employee who has been assigned by the Employer to direct or supervise the work of others.
 The mere fact that two persons work together does not mean that one is a Head Clerk.
-The intent of the Head Clerk classification shall not be used to circumvent this Agreement.
+The Head Clerk classification shall not be used to circumvent this Agreement.
 The File Maintenance Coordinator shall be filled by one Head Clerk and may be assisted by All-Purpose Clerks.
-This File Maintenance Coordinator shall include work performed in the Meat and Delicatessen Department.
-The Inventory Control Coordinator (ICC / backdoor receiving) positions in all bargaining units shall be filled by head clerks. - d.
-PRODUCE DEPARTMENT MANAGER A Produce Department Manager is defined as the one employee in a store who manages the operation of the Produce Department under the supervision of the Store Manager. - e.
-BAKERY DEPARTMENT MANAGER The Bakery Department Manager is the employee in each store who is directly responsible to the Employer for the operation of the Bakery Department.
-This shall not be construed as meaning that the Employer is required to designate a Bakery Department Manager for the Bakery Department in each store which has a Bakery Department, inasmuch as the Employer may not choose to assign the managerial responsibilities to any employee within the department, depending on the set up in the particular store, the size of the department, etc. - e1.
-CAKE DECORATOR A bakery cake decorator shall be allowed to help and wait on customers. - e2.
-Employees in any classification shall not be allowed to bump on layoff, claim hours or shift preference of the Head Bakery Sales Clerk unless said employee has at least 960 hours working, or credited within a bakery department.
-If employees in other classifications have the 960 hours, they will be allowed to exercise their seniority.

-f.
-NON-FOODS OR GENERAL MERCHANDISE CLERK A Non-Foods or General Merchandise Clerk's duties shall not include operating a checkstand where food items are handled or stocking or price marking food or bakery merchandise, or removing money from pop machines, but shall include pricing, handling, displaying, selling and stocking those items generally considered as non-food, general merchandise or drug merchandise.
-Notwithstanding, in a fuel center, GM/Non-Food Clerks shall be permitted to perform all work in conjunction with the operation of the fuel center without restriction including, but not limited to, the stocking, handling and checking of food items.
+The File Maintenance Coordinator shall be included work performed in the Meat and Delicatessen Department.
+The Inventory Control Coordinator (ICC/backdoor receiving) positions in all bargaining units shall be filled by head clerks. - d.
+PRODUCE DEPARTMENT MANAGER: A Produce Department Manager is defined as the one employee in a store who manages the operation of the Produce Department under the supervision of the Store Manager. - e.
+BAKERY DEPARTMENT MANAGER: The Bakery Department Manager is the employee in each store who is directly responsible to the Employer for the operation of the Bakery Department.
+This shall not be construed as meaning that the Employer is required to designate a Bakery Department Manager for the Bakery Department in each store which has a Bakery Department, inasmuch as the Employer may not choose to assign the managerial responsibilities to any employee within the department, depending on the set up in the particular store, the size of the department, etc. - e.
+CAKE DECORATOR: A bakery cake decorator shall be allowed to help and wait on customers. - f.
+NON-FOOD OR GENERAL MERCHANDISE CLERK.
+A Non-Food or General Merchandise Clerk's duties shall not include operating a checkstand where food items are handled or stocking or price marking food or bakery merchandise, but shall include pricing, handling, displaying, selling and stocking those items generally considered as non-food, general merchandise or drug merchandise.
+Notwithstanding, in a fuel center, GM Non-Food Clerks shall be permitted to perform all work in conjunction with the operation of a checkstand and with the operation of the fuel center without restriction including, but not limited to, the stocking, handling and checking of food items.
 It is further agreed that seasonal employees working in the classifications listed above shall be excluded from the terms of this Agreement.
-Booth clerks may take money to the checkers.

-Non-Food Clerks' duties shall also include operation of the Currency Booth and Customer Service Booth and PC.
+Non-Food Clerks' duties shall also include operation of the Currency

+Booth and Customer Service Booth and PC.
 (However, it is agreed and understood that any All-Purpose Clerk who is performing Currency Booth and Customer Service Booth and PC duty shall be grandfathered.)
 As those persons leave those positions, through attrition, the hours made available may be filled by Non-Food Clerks.